 What's In This Picture

 Looking at the center of the page, you find a bold and chunky letter R that takes up much of the background.
-In front of it, a cheerful cartoon bunny stands with a big smile.
+In front of it, a cheerful cartoon rabbit stands with a big smile.
 The bunny has long, floppy ears and a soft expression that makes it very approachable for little ones.
 In its paws, it carefully holds a crunchy carrot complete with a leafy green top.
 The lines are clean and easy to follow, making it simple to stay within the borders while bringing the scene to life with various shades.
 The entire composition feels balanced and welcoming, with plenty of open space for experimentation.

 Coloring Tips